Federal Direct Loans

 The Direct Loan Program offers the following types of loans:

-- Subsidized: For undergraduate students with demonstrated financial need, as determined by the Free Application for Federal Financial Aid (FAFSA).
-The Federal government pays the interest on this loan while the student is enrolled in school on at least a 1/2 time basis.
-Congress has eliminated the grace period interest subsidy for new loans first disbursed on or after July 1, 2012.
+- Subsidized Loan: This loan is for undergraduate students with demonstrated financial need, as determined by the FAFSA.
+The Federal government pays the interest on this loan while the student is enrolled in school on at least a half-time basis.
+This means that the student is not responsible for paying interest while in an in-school, grace, or deferment period.

-- Unsubsidized: For undergraduate and grad/ professional students.
-While a FAFSA is required to determine eligibility, this type of loan is not based on financial need.
+- Unsubsidized Loan: This type of loan is not based on financial need.
 Interest is charged while the student is in school, grace and deferment periods.
-Interest accrued during these periods will be capitalized onto the principal amount borrowed when the student graduates or drops below 1/2 time enrollment.
-When students complete the Master Promissory note (MPN) they are given the option of making interest payments during the in-school period.
+Interest accrued during these periods will be capitalized onto the principal amount borrowed when the student drops below half-time enrollment.
+When students complete the Master Promissory note (MPN), they are given the option of making interest payments during the in-school period.

 - Grad PLUS is available for credit worthy graduate and professional students.
-Students must file a FAFSA to be considered for this loan.
 Students can borrow up to the full cost of attendance, less other financial aid received.
 Interest is charged during all periods.
 Students are eligible for an in-school deferment while enrolled in school on at least a half-time basis.
-The first payment will be due 6 months after graduation or less than 1/2 time status.
+The first payment will be due 6 months after no longer enrolled at least 1/2 time.

 See the Direct Loan Program Guide for more details on each program.